amogh09/amogh09.github.io/pure-functions-and-monads.md

 ## Conclusion and follow-ups
 We saw today how pure functions can be made more generic so that they may be called from monadic contexts without much trouble.

-You might have noticed that <code>MonadError String</code> is not completely generic as it assumes the error type to be <code>String</code>.
+You might have noticed that `MonadError String` is not completely generic as it assumes the error type to be `String`.
 We cannot get rid of the concrete error type as we need it to create the error value.

-However, we can make our app monad an instance of <code>Bifunctor</code> to easily convert a value of type <code>App s m e a</code> to <code>App s m e' a</code>.
+However, we can make our app monad an instance of `Bifunctor` to easily convert a value of type `App s m e a` to `App s m e' a`.
 The function that does this is called <a href="https://hackage.haskell.org/package/base-4.14.0.0/docs/Data-Bifunctor.html#v:first">first</a>.
 I will cover <a href="https://hackage.haskell.org/package/base-4.14.0.0/docs/Data-Bifunctor.html">Bifunctor</a> in detail in a separate blog post.

 ## Appendix
 Complete program is reproduced below if you want to copy it. ;)